-where $N_v$ is the number of vortices, $\overline{r} = \frac{1}{N_v}\sum_{k} r_{k}^{(\textrm{i})}$ is the mean initial radius, and $\Delta r_k = r_{k}^{(\textrm{f})}-r_{k}^{(\textrm{i})}$, $\Delta \theta_k = \theta_{k}^{(\textrm{f})}-\theta_{k}^{(\textrm{i})}$, $\Delta t_k = t_{k}^{(\textrm{f})}-t_{k}^{(\textrm{i})}$ denote the radial, angular, and temporal displacements between the initial (i) moment of vortex nucleation and its annihilation or the end of the simulation (f).
-These results correspond to a fixed initial winding number $w_0 = 7$.
-Impurities significantly impact vortex emission and motion, with trajectories influenced by the size and spacing of the impurities.
-In the absence of impurities, vortices are symmetrically emitted along the inner ring, forming a periodic pattern that propagates freely.
-Adding impurities modifies the number and dynamics of vortices.
-Weak impurities usually deflect vortex paths, while stronger ones induce pinning and trigger the release of additional vortices, visible as color variations in Fig.~\ref{fig:Fig3}c) for $s_1 = 1.33\xi$.
-As impurity density increases, the radial mobility exhibits contrasting trends for the two impurity sizes.
-For larger impurities, both radial and angular mobilities decrease steadily with $N_d$, reflecting stronger collective pinning (see $N_d = 6$ in Fig.~\ref{fig:Fig3}c).
-For smaller impurities, $v_r$ initially grows (up to $N_d = 6$), and then starts to decrease.
-Contrary to conventional expectations, these results show that even when vortices are pinned to impurities (immobile), the current or flow energy remains dissipative, see Fig.~\ref{fig:Fig2}c).
-This dissipation arises from pair-breaking processes induced by the impurities.
-Notably, we find a signature of stabilization effect on the flow energy, for small defects and moderate impurity concentrations ($N_d > 6$), visible as a plateau in $\delta \Eflow$ for $s_2 = 0.67\xi$ and $w_0 = 7$.
-Interestingly, at $N_d = 16$ and larger impurity size, vortices exhibit tunneling between impurity sites ($v_\theta$ saturates at a non-zero value), signaling a distinct dynamical regime.
+Impurities strongly influence both vortex emission and motion, with trajectories determined by defect size and spacing.
+In clean systems, vortices are symmetrically emitted along the inner edge of the ring, forming a periodic, freely propagating pattern [Fig.~1(a) left panel].
+The introduction of impurities breaks this symmetry: for $N_d=2$, weak scatterers deflect vortex trajectories, whereas stronger ones induce pinning of some of the vortices and trigger the emission of additional vortices, as visible in Fig.~3(c).
+As impurity density increases, the radial mobility exhibits opposite trends for the two impurity sizes.
+For larger defects, both radial and angular mobilities decrease steadily with $N_d$, as strong pinning centers restrict the motion of all emitted vortices (see $N_d=6$ in Fig.~3(c)).
+For smaller impurities, however, the radial mobility $v_r$ initially rises up to $N_d=6$: vortex–impurity scattering deflects trajectories outward, forcing vortices to traverse a broader superfluid region and thus enhancing flow dissipation.
+Contrary to standard expectations, even pinned vortices exhibit finite flow dissipation, as shown in Fig.~2(c).
+This effect stems from impurity-induced pair-breaking processes.
+Interestingly, at moderate impurity densities ($N_d>6$), dissipation slows down, particularly for smaller defects—manifested as a plateau in $\delta \Eflow$ for $s_2 = 0.67\xi$ and $w_0 = 7$—signaling a partial stabilization of flow energy with increasing $N_d$.
+At higher densities ($N_d=16$) and for larger impurities, vortices begin tunneling between defect sites, with the angular mobility $v_{\theta}$ saturating at a finite value.
+This behavior indicates a qualitatively distinct dynamical regime in which vortices remain locally pinned but acquire collective mobility through inter-site hopping.
+These observations reveal four distinct mobility regimes—deflected trajectories, individual pinning, collective pinning, and inter-site hopping—absent in clean systems.
+They represent emergent mechanisms governing vortex dynamics and dissipation in fermionic superfluids.